-- 1. LAWS, RULES, REGULATIONS AND POLICIES - A. This Agreement involves "state financial assistance," as that term is defined in section 215.97(2)(r), Florida Statutes. - B. This Agreement involves a "Base Grant", defined by Rule 27P-19.002(1), Florida Administrative Code, as "those funds allocated in accordance with the formula in Rule 27P-19.005, F.A.C., as a minimum allocation to County Emergency Management Agencies." - C. As defined by Rule 27P-19.002, Florida Administrative Code, the term "Division" means "the Division of Emergency Management, Executive Office of the Governor." - D. Under this Agreement, the Division serves as the "State awarding agency" as that term is defined by section 215.97(2)(q), Florida Statutes. - E. Under this Agreement, the term "Recipient", as defined by section 215.97(2)(o), Florida Statutes, means a "nonstate entity that receives state financial assistance directly from a state awarding agency."
-As defined by Rule 27P-19.002(12), Florida Administrative Code, the term "Recipient" also means "an Applicant that is offered and accepts an award from the Division." - F. The Recipient is a "County Emergency Management Agency," as that term is defined by Rule 27P-19.002(3), Florida Administrative Code. - G. As required by section 215.97(5)(a), Florida Statutes, this Agreement provides the recipient with "information needed by the recipient to comply with the requirements of" the Florida Single Audit Act. - H. As required by section 215.971(1), Florida Statutes, this Agreement includes:
+(1) LAWS, RULES, REGULATIONS, AND POLICIES

-(1) A provision specifying a scope of work that clearly establishes the tasks that the Recipient is required to perform.

-(2) A provision dividing the agreement into quantifiable units of deliverables that must be received and accepted in writing by the Division before payment.
-Each deliverable must be directly related to the scope of work and specify the required minimum level of service to be performed and the criteria for evaluating the successful completion of each deliverable.

-(3) A provision specifying the financial consequences that apply if the Recipient fails to perform the minimum level of service required by the agreement.

-(4) A provision specifying that the Recipient may expend funds only for allowable costs resulting from obligations incurred during the specified agreement period.

-(5) A provision specifying that any balance of unobligated funds which has been advanced or paid must be refunded to the Division.

-(6) A provision specifying that any funds paid in excess of the amount to which the Recipient is entitled under the terms and conditions of the agreement must be refunded to the applicable State and Federal laws, rules and regulations.
+- a.
+As required by Section 215.971(1), Florida Statutes, this Agreement includes: - i.
+A provision specifying a scope of work that clearly establishes the tasks that the Recipient is required to perform. - ii.
+A provision dividing the agreement into quantifiable units of deliverables that must be received and accepted in writing by the Division before payment.
+Each deliverable must be directly related to the scope of work and specify the required minimum level of service to be performed and the criteria for evaluating the successful completion of each deliverable. - iii.
+A provision specifying the financial consequences that apply if the Recipient fails to perform the minimum level of service required by the agreement. - iv.
+A provision specifying that the Recipient may expend funds only for allowable costs resulting from obligations incurred during the specified agreement period. - v.
+A provision specifying that any balance of unobligated funds which has been advanced or paid must be refunded to the Division. - vi.
+A provision specifying that any funds paid in excess of the amount to which the Recipient is entitled under the terms and conditions of the agreement must be refunded to the Division. - b.
+In addition to the foregoing, the Recipient and the Division shall be governed by all applicable State and Federal laws, rules and regulations, including those identified in the Scope of Work (Attachment B).
 Any express reference in this Agreement to a particular statute, rule, or regulation in no way implies that no other statute, rule, or regulation applies.

-Division.

-In addition to the foregoing, the Recipient and the Division shall be governed by all

-2. CONTACT
+(2) CONTACT